pcafrica/advanced_programming_2025-2026/lectures/11/11-py_classes_modules.md

 # Initialization code to be executed when the package is imported.
 print("Initializing my_package...")

-# Define package-level variables and configuration.
+# Define package-level variables and configurations.
 package_variable = 42

 # Import specific modules when the package is imported.